What are County Lines?

 - violence used to take over properties to deal from (usually occupied by vulnerable people – known as cuckooing); and

 - the sexual exploitation of women and girls who incur drugs debts, or are the partners of males who are subject to drug networks

-- If you’d rather stay anonymous you can call the independent charity Crimestoppers on 0800 555 111
+If you’d rather stay anonymous, you can contact the independent charity Crimestoppers on 0800 555 111.

-- If you are a young person who is worried about being involved in #CountyLines, or knows someone who is, you can speak to an adult and let them know how you feel
+If you are a young person who is worried about being involved in county lines, or knows someone who is, you could speak to an adult and let them know how you feel.

-- You can also contact www.fearless.org who allow you to pass on information about crime anonymously
+You can also contact www.fearless.org who will allow you to pass on information about crime anonymously.